 Why Do You Need a VPN in Saudi Arabia?

 Although popular social media and messaging apps are not blocked, their use has been restricted thanks to connection throttling of apps, such as Telegram.
-Over the years, Telegram’s users have reported bandwidth limitations, preventing file and image sharing among users.
+Over the years, Telegram’s users have reported bandwidth limitations, which prevent file and image sharing among users.

-Websites and social media pages belonging to political organizations or human rights organizations are also often blocked.
+Additionally, the Saudi Arabian government will block websites and social media pages belonging to political organizations or human rights organizations.

 Members of the public can submit blocking requests via a web-based form.
 A team of Communications and Information Technology Commission (CITC) employees review the requests to determine if they are justified.
 The CITC received 732,504 such requests in the year 2015.

 In addition to blocking and filtering content, the government also forces the removal of “offensive” content.
-Twitter, Facebook and YouTube are among the online services that have received takedown requests from the Saudi Arabian government.
+For example, the Saudi Arabian government has issued takedown requests to Twitter, Facebook, and YouTube.

 A VPN can help prevent connection throttling by hiding your online activities with encryption.
 That same encryption prevents your ISP and government from tracking your online travels and connecting those activities back to you.

-It can also provide access to websites and services that may be blocked in your area, thanks to its IP address-“spoofing” abilities.
-This restores your ability to access gambling and social media sites, and allows you to once again share files via P2P file sharing.
+A VPN can also provide access to websites and services that may be blocked in your area, thanks to its IP address-“spoofing” abilities.
+This restores your ability to access gambling and social media sites and allows you to once again share files via P2P file sharing.

 The Saudi Arabian government routinely blocks the websites of censorship circumvention tool providers, such as the Tor browser and many major VPN providers.

 That’s why I strongly recommend that you decide on a VPN provider and download the provider’s apps on your devices before traveling to Saudi Arabia.